thu-spmi/CAT/joinap.md

   }
   ```

-If you have encountered some problems in the **Multi/Cross-lingual** exps, please feel free to file an issue.
+If you have encountered some problems in the **Multi/Cross-lingual** experiments, please feel free to file an issue.

 ### References

-- Chengrui Zhu, Keyu An, Huahuan Zheng and Zhijian Ou, "Multilingual and crosslingual speech recognition using phonological-vector based phone embeddings", arXiv:2107.05038.
+- Chengrui Zhu, Keyu An, Huahuan Zheng and Zhijian Ou, "Multilingual and crosslingual speech recognition using phonological-vector based phone embeddings", IEEE Workshop on Automatic Speech Recognition and Understanding (ASRU), 2021. [pdf](http://oa.ee.tsinghua.edu.cn/~ouzhijian/pdf/ASRU21_JoinAP.pdf)